SimplGy/simplgy.github.io/README.md

 o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet o See if there's a way to get reddit, google+, instapaper, and other post-parsers to see the banner image first.
-Otherwise they share the first content image (hide an `img` tag in the banner?)
+Otherwise they share the first content image (hide an `img` tag in the banner?) o Redo fonts with https://femmebot.github.io/google-type

 ### Over the Rainbow
-o Pick a color scheme I can live with for a while.
+o Show discussion on related sites, either by manually listing which Reddit/Hacker News threads are discussing it or by detecting them automatically. o Pick a color scheme I can live with for a while.
 Main color (green), supporting color (blue?), background color (not quite white), shaded bg color (pale white), dark (not quite black, tinged brown), etc. o Style blockquotes nicely o Style lists in markdown posts nicely